rdk/p2rank/misc/tutorials/new-feature-evaluation-tutorial.md

 * Short answer: If it improves `point_AUPRC`, it is discriminative, and it has a potential to help P2Rank to make better predictions.
 * Slightly longer answer: Better way to compare models is using `DCA` metrics (`DCA_4_0`,`DCA_4_2`...) in combination with some metric that takes into account pocket shapes, like `LIGAND_COVERAGE` or `DSWO_05_0` metric.
-* More complete answer: Even if `point_AUPRC` is improved, DCA and other pocket matrics may stay roughly the same, or even get worse.
+* More complete answer: Even if `point_AUPRC` is improved, DCA and other pocket metrics may stay roughly the same, or even get worse.
   The reason is that adding new feature can substantially change the distribution of predicted SAS point scores.
-  `DCA` and other pocket metrics then depend on some parameters that were optimized on a diffrent score distribution.
+  `DCA` and other pocket metrics then depend on some parameters that were optimized on a different score distribution.
   To get a meaningful comparison of `DCA` metrics, it is necessary to perform optimization of at least some basic parameters (`pred_point_threshold`, `point_score_pow`).